 Marcello Gandini’s designs were lauded by fans and journalists at the 1965 Turin car show but it was the bold decision to mount the 3.9-litre V12 block in the middle behind the driver caught the car world napping and the modern-day supercar was born.
 Named after Don Eduardo Miura, one of Spain’s most famous breeders of aggressive fighting bulls, he also bred two bulls called Murcielago and Reventon…

-Thanks to Peugeot who had previously registered all three-digit numbers with zero in the middle, the name of the original Porsche 901 had to change.
-It became the 911, and with it in 1963, the world’s most famous and most instantly recognisable sports car came to life.
+Thanks to Peugeot who had previously registered all three-digit numbers with zero in the middle, in 1963 the name of the original Porsche 901 had to change.
+It became the 911, and with this change to one of the all-time coolest cars names, the world’s most famous and most instantly recognisable sports car came to life.

 A rear-engined masterpiece of iconic design and technology, the essence of the car hasn’t changed for half a century.
 With hundreds of iterations over the years, the argument rages to this day that an engine mounted at the back of the car shouldn’t work, but work it does.
 Think Lamborghini and you think Countach, Miura or Diablo.
 Think Ferrari and you think Testarossa, Dino or F40 but think Porsche and you think 911.
 That’s the difference.